allCode.jl

 3-element Vector{Float64}:

 In the following, we demonstrate how to use Boolean indexing to extract and characterize subsets of data.
 Our focus will be on characterizing Johnny's viral videos, defined as those that have surpassed a threshold of 100k visits.
-In particular, we'll determine the number of visits and revenue generated by these videos.
+In particular, we'll determine the number of visits and revenue generated by them.

 To identify the viral videos, we'll create a Bool